DLesmes/torchbot/README.md

 ## 🏥 Chatbot history file

-By default a history.json file will be created simulating a no-SQL database that can be develop for next versions this file i mind to be like this:
+By default a history.json file will be created simulating a no-SQL database that can be develop for next versions this file its mind to be like this:

   ```
   {